-Assistant Commissioner Jennifer Ley, Office of Intelligence
+Assistant Commissioner James Collins, Office of Intelligence

-Jennifer Ley is the Assistant Commissioner for the Office of Intelligence with U.S. Customs and Border Protection (CBP), the United States’ largest law enforcement organization.
-She leads the development, coordination and implementation of intelligence capabilities in support of CBP’s mission to secure America’s borders while facilitating legitimate trade and travel.
+James Collins is the Assistant Commissioner for the Office of Intelligence with U.S. Customs and Border Protection (CBP), the United States’ largest law enforcement organization.
+He helps lead the development, coordination, and implementation of intelligence capabilities in support of CBP’s mission to secure America’s borders while facilitating legitimate trade and travel.

 Mr. Collins joined CBP in 2019 after serving as the National Security Council's Director for Transnational Organized Crime, where he managed the development and implementation of national security policies and provided policy analysis and support to the President, the National Security Advisor, and the Assistant to the President for Homeland Security and Counterterrorism.

 Mr. Collins possesses extensive executive leadership and management experience developing intelligence capabilities; planning, coordinating, integrating, and synchronizing intelligence operations; and providing analytic support to policymakers, strategic planners, and operational forces in the field.
 Mr. Collins also has extensive operational Counter Terrorism, Counter Narcotics, Counter Insurgency, Counter Threat Finance, and Counter Transnational Organized Crime experience, which includes assignments to the Joint Special Operations Command, United States Special Operations and Southern Commands, the Central Intelligence Agency's Counter Terrorism Center, Foreign Fighter Task Force and Iran Operations Division, the Defense Intelligence Agency, the Office of the Director of National Intelligence, and the National Security Council.